activitystream/slate/source/includes/as-api/_entity_relations.md

 # Links (Entity Relations)
-Business Entities in the Historical Store (Event-Entity-Graph) can be related to each other in multiple ways.
-The relationships can be described using a Relationship-class and Relationship-weight.
-This allows for advanced graph mining based on both the events related to an entity and the entity relationship to other entities.
+Business Entities, in the Event-Entity-Graph, can be related to each other in multiple ways.
+The relationships can be described using a Relationship-type and Relationship-weight.

-Finding the shortest path between entities, common interests and do sophisticated graph mining becomes possible when these relationships are defined/mapped properly.
+</br>This allows for advanced graph mining based on both the events related to an entity and the entity relationship to other entities.

 ## Link-message properties
 ```shell